Aditya-Sirsat/Data-Visualization--Seaborn-/readme.md

 - **Export Distribution**: The box and violin plots illustrate the variability in export values across countries, highlighting both consistency and outliers.
 - **Trade Imbalances**: The scatter plot indicates correlations and imbalances between exports and imports, suggesting areas for policy focus.

-## Conclusion

-This project demonstrates the power of data visualization in understanding complex datasets.
-By employing various plots, we can uncover trends, identify key players, and gain insights into India's trade dynamics.

-## License

-This project is licensed under the MIT License.